andrewxrojas/AR_recipe-page-main/README.md

 ## Acknowledgments

-I'd like to thank Frontend Mentor for providing these type of challenges.
-These challenges are very helpful and I'm very grateful for these opportunities.
+I would like to express my gratitude to Frontend Mentor for providing these challenges.
+They are extremely helpful, and I truly value these opportunities.